When the projects feature has been enabled by an administrator, a project bar is displayed at the bottom of the CMS window.

 If a project is active, that is, is selected in the project bar, all changes (creating a new page or block, updating existing content, uploading an image and so on) are automatically associated with that project.

 If you select the option None (use primary drafts), you can work with content items as usual without associating them with any projects.

 From the context menu on the project bar, you can create, rename and delete projects.

-If you delete an active project, the project bar turns red.
+If an active project is deleted, the project bar turns red.
 Associated items are not deleted but are no longer associated with a project.

-From the projects bar, you can open an overview that displays content items associated with the active project.
+From the projects bar, you can open an overview which displays all content items that are associated with the active project.

 You can select multiple items in the overview and remove them from the project or set them as Ready to Publish all at the same time.
 Common mouse and keyboard functionality for selecting multiple items is supported, except for Ctrl + a which is not supported.

 From Options in the overview, you can publish all items that are set to Ready to publish immediately or schedule them for publishing at a later time.

 Show comments opens a view where you can select a project item and see a list of events connected to the item.
 You can add comments on each event and also reply to comments, see Working with comments for more information.